FriendsOfCake/crud/docs/quick-start.rst

 Quick Start
 ===========

-So, you are busy, and you just want to ``get things done™``, so let's get going.
+You are busy, and you just want to ``get things done™``, so let's get going.

 After the :doc:`installation<installation>` is done, we are ready to CRUD-ify our app.